R-Lum/Luminescence/cran-comments.md

 caused by `class(m) == "matrix"` calls.
 We sanitized the all corresponding code lines.

+## Addressed CRAN issues

+* Fix the issue raised via email by Tomas Kalibera (2019-12-18)

+>  passing argument endian="litte" (with the typo) to readBin (repeated on 5 source lines).
+> It should be endian="little" for little endian.

 ## Further CAN messages

 > Version: 0.9.5